Singer (TV series): Competition rules

-Each season of I Am a Singer was divided into four or five rounds (first 10 or 11 weeks), which consist of usually non-elimination "Qualifiers" and "Knockouts".
-Votes were accumulative on both rounds and the singer receiving a lower count of votes at the end of the Knockout round was eliminated.
-Eliminated singers were entitled to a Returning Performance on the next show and a chance to return to the competition via the Breakout Round, though eliminations could also be cancelled if another singer chose to withdraw from the competition, or if any contestant was given a bye due to health conditions.
-At the end of each round, a new singer would take the place of the eliminated/withdrawn singer and the competition cycle would repeat until the final Knockout round was completed.
-At the end of the episode a table was usually shown to indicate the rankings.
+Each season of I Am a Singer is divided into four or five rounds (first 10 or 11 weeks), which consist of usually non-elimination "Qualifiers" and "Knockouts" (renamed to "Ranking" and "Revelation" rounds from Season 9, respectively).
+Votes are accumulative on both rounds and the singer receiving a lower count of votes at the end of the Knockout round is eliminated.
+Eliminated singers are entitled to a Returning Performance on the next show and a chance to return to the competition via the Breakout Round, though eliminations may also be cancelled if another singer chooses to withdraw from the competition, or if any contestant is given a bye due to health conditions.
+At the end of each round, a new singer takes the place of the eliminated/withdrawn singer and the competition cycle repeats until the final Knockout round was completed.
+At the end of the episode a table is usually shown to indicate the rankings.